Research

 Good academic practice

-All research students are expected to comply with the University’s policy on Good Research & Innovation Practices (GRIP), which can be found on the University’s public research ethics and integrity homepage.
+All research students are expected to comply with the University’s policy on Good Research & Innovation Practices (GRIP), which can be found on the Research Ethics and Integrity homepage.

-The policy sets out the University’s expectations for how research should be undertaken, from start to finish, including the responsibilities of both students and supervisors.
-It sets out expected good practice in each key aspect of research from designing research projects to publication.
-It also includes information about practices that are considered to be unacceptable, and how to address concerns that students or staff may have in this regard.
+The policy sets out the University’s expectations for how research should be undertaken, from start to finish, and applies to everyone involved in carrying out and supporting research.
+It sets out expected good practice in each key aspect of research from planning and designing projects through to achieving impactful outcomes.

-All researchers, including students, are expected to raise concerns if they encounter something which concerns them.
+Everyone involved in research, including students, is expected to raise issues if they encounter something which concerns them.

 Research ethics and integrity